RINEARN/exevalator/python/README.md

 Now, you are ready to use Exevalator!
 You can compute expressions as follows:

+	# Create an instance of Exevalator Engine
 	ex = Exevalator()

 	# Evaluate the value of an expression
 	result = ex.eval("1.2 + 3.4")

+	# Show the result
 	print(f"result: {result}")   # -> result: 4.6

 All numbers in expressions are handled as Python `float` values, and `eval()` returns a `float`.

 If computation fails (e.g., syntactic error, undeclared variable/function), eval() raises ExevalatorException, which you should catch and handle appropriately in real applications.